Hereby, Airlines for Europe (A4E) takes the opportunity to submit feedback on the EU emissions trading system — updated rules for aviation (Roadmap).

 The EU ETS and CORSIA post-2021

 Regional climate solutions risk shifting CO2 at the expense of airlines based in the region.
 Aviation is a global economic activity and air traffic is international by nature.
 Global solutions are therefore the most effective in terms of climate and environmental policy addressing air traffic.
-While CORSIA as a global instrument has minimal negative competitive effect, the EU ETS hinders EU airlines’ global competitiveness.
+While CORSIA as a global instrument has minimal negative competitive effects, the EU ETS hinders EU airlines’ global competitiveness.
 A global scheme offers a level playing field for European airlines, provides a global solution to the global carbon challenge, and minimises the risk of loss of market share and carbon leakage.
 The drafting of regional climate measures should avoid creating competitive disadvantages and market distortions at an international level.
 Proposals for a carbon border adjustment mechanism, for selected sectors, to reduce the risk of carbon leakage should take into consideration such disadvantages.

 A4E fully supports the EU’s ambition that CORSIA should be as robust as possible and believes it should be the key mechanism to curb aviation emissions.
 It will help to achieve one of the industry’s key goals: carbon-neutral growth from 2020 onwards.

 The requirements of the Chicago Convention Annex 16 on CORSIA must be implemented for intra-European flights in full.
 The European Commission has proposed that CORSIA Monitoring Reporting and Verification (MRV) be implemented through the EU ETS legislation, with various inconsistencies in the MRV rules.
 In this respect, A4E is concerned by some of the proposed options in the inception impact assessment that imply CORSIA compliance requirements could be automatically met by compliance with only the EU ETS from 2021.
-This would be highly inappropriate and would be a failure to implement CORSIA, a vote of no-confidence in the scheme, a disregard for the harmonised requirements that are necessary in aviation and would set an unacceptable precedent.
+This would be highly inappropriate and would be a failure to implement CORSIA, a vote of no-confidence in the scheme, a disregard for the harmonised requirements that are necessary for aviation and would set an unacceptable precedent.

 Policy options for EU ETS & CORSIA